 mark that precedes and answers all our questions without words.

 about Mystery in tales about the Holy Grail.
 The power of

-archetypal Quest, grounded in our psyche through the
+archetypal Quest, grounded in our own psyches through the

 dynamics of myth and legend.
-They gain their validity through centuries
+Their validity is gained through centuries

 of archetypal ponderings of world we are part of, and how it relates

 to human consciousness.
 In other words, from the very relationship

 with Mystery itself.